 Planning on camping?
 We love these wine gadgets for the outdoors!

-One of the bright spots of COVID is a new appreciation for local travel including camping.
+One of our passions besides wine is the great outdoors and camping is high within that list.
 In addition to national parks, we’ve camped at three different vineyards in the past year.
 Check out Hipcamp to locate affordable and unique camping spots near you; maybe you’ll be lucky enough to find a spot on the vines!

 Whether you’re camping or glamping, you’ll probably want a great bottle to enjoy the stars.
 We recommend the following wine gadgets to accompany your trip: